makrai/notes/peters18-dissect-contextl-embed-emnlp.md

 * syntactic with examples such as “bird:birds :: goat:goats”, and semantic
 * the word embedding layer x k from the biLMs is markedly different
   * syntactic accuracies on par or better then GloVe, but with
-  * very low semantic accuracies.
-To further highlight this distinction, we
+  * very low semantic accuracies
 * purely orthographically based word vector by hashing all character `3-`-grams
   * near zero accuracy in the semantic portion, but
   * scored well on the syntactic portion